Clearwater Child Support Attorney

-The Law Offices of K. Dean Kantaras, P.A. can often help clients in the Clearwater and Palm Harbor area negotiate a fair settlement-and we have the skills to prepare an effective case when parents must go to court.
-Call us at (727) 939-6113.
+The Law Offices of K. Dean Kantaras, P.A. can help clients in the Clearwater and Palm Harbor area negotiate a fair settlement-and we have the skills to prepare an effective case when parents must go to court.

 In addition, even though Florida has a no-fault divorce law, courts do consider wrongdoing when determining the appropriate level of alimony and child support payments.
 Questions about how child support is calculated?
-A Palm Harbor family attorney at K. Dean Kantaras, P.A. can help.
+A Palm Harbor child support attorney at K. Dean Kantaras, P.A. can help.